ibm-cloud-docs/containers/cs_cluster_access.md

 **What other types of apps use admission controllers?**

-Many cluster add-ons, plug-ins, and other third-party extensions create custom admission controllers.
+Many cluster add-ons, plug-ins, and other third-party extensions use admission controllers.
 Some common ones include:
 *   [Portieris](https://github.com/IBM/portieris){: external}
 *   [Istio](/docs/containers?topic=containers-istio-about)